aufbauprinzip/ESP8266-LED-RGB-Color-Picker/README.md

 * web based interface (no internet connection needed)
 * background color of web interface changes according to colour setting
+* Picked color name is being displayed on the web interface thanks to Chirag Metha's "Name that color" script

 ## Getting Started